-At this time, the number of home care organizations that are not in compliance with the Minimum Direct Home Care Service Ratio is unknown.
+At this time, the number of home care organizations that are not in compliance with the minimum direct home care service cost ratio is unknown.
 Therefore, it is unknown how many home care organizations would be required to take action in order to comply with the measure's requirements.
 Further, if there are organizations that are not currently spending at least 75 percent of their revenue on direct services, there is no data available to tell us how close they are to meeting the ratio requirement or what their annual revenue is today.
 As a result of this measure, there are various behavioral responses that could occur across the private home care industry for organizations that are not spending at least 75 percent of their revenue on direct home care costs.
 Below, we provide a listing of the primary potential behavioral responses, the deployment of which depend on the unique circumstances of each home care organization (discussed further below).

-• Apply for an Adjustment to the Ratio.
-In order to be in compliance with this measure, some home care organizations may decide to exercise the option to apply for an

-- adjustment to the Minimum Direct Home Care Service Ratio.
+- Apply for an Adjustment to the Ratio.
+In order to be in compliance with this measure, some home care organizations may decide to exercise the option to apply for an adjustment to the minimum direct home care service cost ratio.
 The purpose of the provision of the measure that allows home care organizations to apply for this adjustment is to permit organizations to continue to operate and maintain financial integrity. - Redistribute Expenditures Within Existing Revenue.
 Some home care organizations may decide to redistribute their costs within their existing revenue stream in order to comply with the required cost ratio.
 For example, an organization with \$1 million in annual revenue that is currently spending only \$650,000 on direct services and \$350,000 on administrative overhead may try to find a way to shift \$100,000 from administration to direct services.
 An example of this would be an organization that decides to reduce its profit or administrative costs and increase the home care worker hourly wage. - Increase Total Annual Revenue.
-In order to comply with the ratio, a home care organization could decide to increase its total annual revenue.
+In order to comply with the ratio, a home care organization could decide to increase its total annual revenue so as to rebalance the proportion of revenues going for direct services costs versus administrative costs.
 An example of this behavior would be an organization that currently has \$1 million in annual revenue, of which \$650,000 (65 percent) is spent on direct services.
 This organization could increase what they charge recipients for services so that their annual revenue increases to \$1.45 million.
-If the additional \$450,000 that is generated is used for direct service costs (such as pay increases for home care workers), the organization would now be in compliance with the ratio (\$1.1 million direct costs/\$1.45 million total revenue). - Go Out of Business.
-If a home care organization is not able or willing to apply for an adjustment to the required cost ratio or find a way to be in compliance with the ratio, it may decide to go out of business. - Operate Out of Compliance, Pay Penalty.
-A home care organization may choose to operate out of compliance and pay the civil penalties assessed by DSS.
-In these cases, an organization would have to decide that it is more cost-effective for them to pay the fine than operate in compliance.
-It should be noted that Chapter 790 will require licensure of private home care organizations in the future.
-To the extent operating out of compliance would jeopardize an organization's licensing status, this response is less likely.
+If the additional \$450,000 that is generated is used for direct service costs (such as pay increases for home care workers), the organization would now be in compliance with the ratio (\$1.1 million direct costs/\$1.45 million total revenue).

+• Go Out of Business.
+If a home care organization is not able or willing to apply for an adjustment to the required cost ratio or find a way to be in compliance with the ratio, it may decide to go out of business.
+Additionally, a home care organization that has its license revoked for not complying with the measure, may also ultimately go out of business if it is unsuccessful in attempts to regain licensure.

 Response to Measure Will Likely Vary Across the Private Home Care Industry.
 Private home care organizations may implement one or a combination of strategies identified above (or others that we have not identified in this analysis) in response to meeting the requirements of this measure.
-Strategies will likely vary based on the characteristics of each individual organization.
+Strategies will likely vary based on the unique fiscal and operational characteristics of each individual organization.
 Some of the relevant characteristics include: